archteuthida/threa_wiki/posts/Lore/Ages and Key Events/Origin of the World.md

 They spoke into existence four fundamental planes: [[The Dark]], the [[Churn]], The [[Weft]] and the [[Warp]].
 Where these planes met formed new planes and energies, and at their nexus was formed [[Threa]], the material plane.

-In a time before the gods, there first came the [[Eldorim]], meant to be the perfect folk created by [[Aedai Speaks the Primordial Word]] to populate the universe.
+In a time before the gods dwelled on [[Threa]], there first came the [[Eldorim]], meant to be the perfect folk created by [[Aedai Speaks the Primordial Word]] to populate the universe.
 Formed from all the essences of the universe, these people quickly spread across [[Threa]] in a vast and powerful empire, developing sophisticated magitech creations, labyrinthine cities, and strange monuments to their own.
-They worshipped no gods, for there were no gods yet, except for Aedai and Issinia.
+They worshipped no gods, though the did respect and venerate [[The Stars]].
 Instead, they built temples to the strongest of their own kind, who they considered ascended.

 In time, the hubris of the [[Eldorim]] grew, such that they would challenge [[Aedai Speaks the Primordial Word]] themself for their power.
 They built vast roads interconnecting the realms, in order to reach [[Aedai Speaks the Primordial Word]]‘s throne.
 These would become the [[Lost Roads]].

 [[Aedai Speaks the Primordial Word]] did not stand for this impertinence of their creation.
 They sent [[Issinia Slowly Unweaves in Silence]] to punish the [[Eldorim]]. [[Issinia Slowly Unweaves in Silence]] visited the emperor of the [[Eldorim]], who lead the challenge for supremacy.
 She appeared with compassion and love, and embraced this leader.
-From that moment the [[Eldorim]] knew death, her firstborn, [[Maliph, God of Death]], and became mortal.
-Their people would now succumb to age and illness and their physical forms would fail, leaving their souls behind on [[Threa]].
+From the space between them was born her child, [[Maliph, God of Death]], and the [[Eldorim]] became mortal.
+Their people would now succumb to age and illness and their physical forms would fail, leaving their souls behind where their bodies fell.

-Rather than deterring the [[Eldorim]], this act caused them to drive on with all the more fervor.
-In a rage, [[Aedai Speaks the Primordial Word]] spoke a word of chaos, and shattered [[Threa]], sinking the vast [[Eldorim]] cities beneath the ground and wiping out their people, leaving their souls to haunt [[Threa]].
+Rather than deterring the [[Eldorim]], this act caused them to drive on toward their goal with all the more fervor.
+In a rage, [[Aedai Speaks the Primordial Word]] spoke a word of chaos, and shattered [[Threa]], sinking the vast [[Eldorim]] cities beneath the ground and wiping out their people, leaving their souls to haunt the lands.

 [[Issinia Slowly Unweaves in Silence]], already resenting the pain she had caused the [[Eldorim]], was horrified at this genocide.
 She confronted [[Aedai Speaks the Primordial Word]], and, using the power of her very essence, shattered him in turn.
-The fragments of his body sundered his throne and the [[Lost Roads]], and the pieces that landed in the outer realms would become the gods.
+In an event known as [[Shardfall]], the fragments of his body sundered his throne and the [[Lost Roads]].
 Smaller shards dusted [[Threa]] and the other realms.

 ### The Growth of Threa
 In time the gods formed from the outer realms.
 First to arrive on [[Threa]] were those who would become known as the [[Thrae]], formed from bountiful life and chaos.
 When they arrived, they felt the nature of [[Threa]] dissolving their metaphysical forms, and so sought a way to stabilize themselves.
 To do so they bound themselves with the land, so that their power flowed to and from it and refreshed itself with the natural cycles of wild life in the form of spirits.